SCRT have recently delivered phase one of a Natural Flood Management (NFM) project above Staveley, South Cumbria.

 A significant proportion of the problematic surface flow pathway will now be re-directed from the track into a natural depression in the nearby fields where it will drain slowly into the ground.
 This was done by adding culverted sections, cross drains and by carrying out track improvements.

-Here are some pictures of the project;
+Here are some photographs of the work we completed during phase 1 of the project;

 This project is funded by DEFRA via the Environment Agency, as part of a wider programme across Cumbria.